IainNZ/ORSoftwareTools2014/ProjectPart1/README.md

 ## Installation Instructions

-### NOTE: These instructions aren't quite ready for Windows users.
-Please wait for a few days, e.g. Sunday night.

 You have already installed Julia for the previous classes.
-You should now add the following packages:
+First, update your package database with `Pkg.update()`, then add the following packages:

 * HttpServer
 * SQLite